stargate/stargate-mongoose/DEVGUIDE.md

 ```shell
 bin/start_json_api.sh
 ```
-- Copy the `.env.example` file and create a new `.env` file that should have all of the connection details as shown below.
+- Copy the `.env.example` file and create a new `.env` file that should have all the connection details as shown below.

 ```env
 JSON_API_URI=http://localhost:8181/v1/testks1